Accessibility

 View report

-• U.S. economic indicators remained generally positive in February, with one key exception: consumer sentiment.
-Sentiment dropped sharply, falling 9% from January, as consumers’ inflation expectations increased.
+• U.S. economic indicators remained generally positive in March with the exception of consumer sentiment.
+Sentiment dropped sharply for a third month in a row, falling 12% from February, as consumers’ inflation expectations increased.

-• Despite negative consumer sentiment about the overall economy, travel sentiment remained positive in February—indicating that consumers still plan to prioritize leisure travel in their budgets.
+• Despite negative consumer sentiment about the overall economy, travel sentiment remained positive in March—indicating that consumers still plan to prioritize leisure travel in their budgets.
+However, sentiment among California residents, while positive, remained down from levels reached in recent post-pandemic years.

 Source: Visit California and third-party data sets